I. POLICY STATEMENT

 When informed of discrimination and harassment, the School will proceed to handle violations according to the principles of ensuring child safety.

-III.
+VI.
 ONLINE SAFETY

 The School is committed to creating a safe, healthy, and secure online environment, preventing acts of abuse and bullying in cyberspace.
 The School also develops a Responsible Use Policy for Technology to provide regulations and instructions on information security, internet safety, and prevention of online bullying and fraud for students and to help educate students and raise awareness of parents and students when students are allowed to use the internet.